 - Required: Greenberg, Marvin J.: Euclidean and

-will work our way through the first eight chapters of the
+work our way through the first eight chapters of the textbook, and cover

 - Other readings as assigned.
 In addition to readings from

 the textbook (which will be our primary reference), we will,

 from time to time, leave the textbook to explore ideas and

 questions generated by the text using other sources.